bvibber/ogv.js/readme.md

 *Target browsers*

-On Mac OS X, Safari 7 performs much better than Safari 6; however 7 has not yet been generally released.
+On Mac OS X, Safari 6.1 and 7 perform much better than Safari 6.0; however 6.1/7 have not yet been generally released.
 Have patience!
 Note that Safari seems to disable the JIT when the developer console is open, so beware when debugging.

 IE 10 and IE 11 on Windows 8 and 8.1 perform pretty well.
 Older versions of IE are not supported at all.